jasmine-dragons/QRowd/README.md

 5. Then enter `flask run` in the command prompt
 6. Copy the localhost link that is outputted and paste it into a web browser
 7. Use the application in your browser

+## What's Next for QRowd?
+With Covid-19 showing little evidence of concluding soon, we have many plans to improve this application in the future.
+First, we would like to create a mobile app, providing people with a more seamless interaction with our web application.
+This would tie into the integration of a camera, allowing people to efficiently scan a QR code without ever having to leave the comfort of their mobile device.
+This will also remove the extra step of typing in location and user ID codes, which is only necessary in desktop environment.
+Finally, we would like to integrate a population heatmap into our application to allow people to avoid populated and crowded locations, reducing the risk of infection.
+Ultimately, with data filtration features on each map visualization, both businesses and individuals will be able to make informed decisions regarding the state of the pandemic.

 ## Website
 Click [here](https://qrowdapp.herokuapp.com/) to view the app for yourself!